fl4p/fugu-mppt-firmware/README.md

 * Anti back-flow (back-feed, ideal diode)
 * Battery voltage detection
 * Fast protection shutdown in over-voltage and over-current conditions
-* PWM Fan Control and temperature power limiting / derating
+* PWM Fan Control and temperature power limiting, linear de-rating
 * Telemetry to InfluxDB over UDP
-* LCD (hd44780)
+* LCD (hd44780) and WS2812B LED Indicator
-* WS2812B LED Indicator
+* [Serial UART console](doc/Serial%20Console.md) to interact with the charger
 * Unit tests

 The firmware sends real-time data to InfluxDB server using UDP line protocol.

-The aim of this program is to provide a flexible MPPT and DC/DC solution that you can use with various hardware configuration (e.g. buck & boost, location of current sensor).
+The aim of this program is to provide a flexible MPPT and DC/DC solution that you can use with various hardware topologies (e.g. buck & boost, location of current sensor).
 I tried to structure components in classes so they reflect the physical and logical building-blocks of a MPPT solar charger.
 Feel free to use parts of the code

 # Building